IAD Program of Study

 NASC220: Patterns in Nature

-The Introduction to Natural Sciences is based upon first hand investigations and discoveries in the field of Natural Sciences.
-In this course students will deepen their understanding of the nature of the scientific method, its theoretical challenges, and pursue a series of empirical applications in the lab and in the field.
-This practical knowledge will be broadened through intensive reading, discussions, critiques, and oral assignments.
+The Introduction to NS is based upon first hand investigations and discoveries in the field on Natural Sciences.
+In this course students will deepen the nature of the scientific method, its theoretical challenges and pursue a series of empirical applications in the lab and in the field.
+This practical knowledge will be broadened through intensive reading, discussions, critiques and oral assignments in general.
 This is an intensive, practical approach that uses the scientific method as a tool for investigation, problem solving and critical thinking.
-This course is challenging and demanding, but rewarding.
+Challenging and demanding, but rewarding.
 Excellence in analytical and critical thinking skills are of utmost importance.
+Credits: 3.0 |

 3.0 |